selfcommunity/developers-doc/docs/apireference/v2/group/patch_a_group.md

 :::info

-This operation requires authentication and admin role.
+This operation requires authentication and the group manager role.

 :::